benni3005/deployment-tester/README.md

-# Page Checker
+# URL Checker

 **This is under development and some kind of testing stage for experimenting with Node.
 Don't use it right now!**

 ## Ideas

-In the end it should become a small, but powerful library for checking pages of a website for certain things like:
+In the end it should become a small, but powerful library for checking URLs for certain things like:

 * HTTP status code
 * Response time